Jasper-Wouters/Jasper-Wouters.github.io/content/authors/admin/_index.md

 ---

+Bio-engineer and computational biologist specialized in single-cell (multi-) 'omics and functional genomics.
-I am currently Senior Scientist Computational Biology at Galapagos where I am responsible for the Cell Therapy / CAR-T area.
+Currently, I am a Senior Scientist Computational Biology at Galapagos where I am responsible for the Cell Therapy / CAR-T area.